adrobinoga/zk-protocol/protocol.md

 	> command sent with reply number: 0002
 		> reply received with reply numer: 0002

+**Note**: For large amounts of data this differs a little, see "Exchange of Data".

 #### Data ####

 The contents of this field depend on the procedure.
 See Specific Operations sections.